treehouses/treehouses.github.io/pages/vi/pi-setup.md

 ### Prepping the microSD card:
 1. Download the latest treehouses image that is available [here](http://download.treehouses.io)
+ 1. In the list scroll down and find the latest release
 2. Download and install [Etcher](https://etcher.io)
 3. Insert a microSD card into your computer's card reader
 4. Burn the treehouses image onto the microSD card: